 About 100 meters after the Posada Real on the N-630, a path turns to the left, and drops sharply downhill.
 Take this path.
 The path is a wide tractor track and descends steeply the entire way to San Miguel.

 After 780 meters or so, following this winding and bending track, the Camino takes a hard turn to the right.
 As you get closer to town, the road turns to concrete with grooves in it.
 Descend steeply into San Miguel, turning right at the church after 1.65 kilometers.
-It is at the church where you join the Camino that descends from the decision point in Puerto de Pajares.
+It is at the church where you join the Camino that descends from the decision point in Puerto de Pajares, and from where our story of day four begins.

 Starting off from the church in San Miguel del Río, after our long lunch break under the trees and by the river, we continued northward on the paved road.
 This quiet road follows the valley of the Pajares River.

 According to the locals if you go straight here you will eventually join the N-630 and have to follow the highway all the way to Puente de los Fierros, more than eight kilometers down the road!
 This is also the longer way to go.
-No one does this, but instead, everyone takes the variation on paths described below.
+No one does this unless they are walking in the wintertime, but instead, everyone takes the variation on paths described below.

 Instead, look for the sign to Santa Marina on the left at the intersection.
 This is a photo of the very same intersection, below, showing the small sign to Santa Marina that you must be sure to find!